Modified Power law Inflation: solution to the graceful exit problem and improvement of dark energy models: Acknowledgments

 \section{Acknowledgments}

-SR is thankful to the authority of Inter-University Centre for Astronomy and Astrophysics, Pune, India for providing him Visiting Associateship under which a part of this work was carried out.
+SR is thankful to the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India for providing Visiting Associateship under which a part of this work was carried out.
+PP is specially grateful to Prof. Amit Kundu, IIEST for encouraging discussion.